AP FACT CHECK: Trump cites questionable job approval rating - Philly

 WASHINGTON (AP) - President Donald Trump is pointing to a 50 percent job approval rating that may not fully comport with reality.

 TRUMP: "Thank you to Rasmussen for the honest polling.
-Just hit 50%, which is higher than Cheatin' Obama at the same time in his Administration." - tweet Tuesday.
+Just hit 50 percent, which is higher than Cheatin' Obama at the same time in his Administration." - tweet Tuesday.

 THE FACTS: Trump cites an approval rating that doesn't jibe with reputable polls.